LBHackney-IT/lbh-frontend/docs/developing/react.md

 All components need to be initialised before their JavaScript features will work.
 The init function must be called _after_ the HTML has been rendered to the page.

-On a server-rendered page this is straightforward, but on a client-rendered React app you have more choices.
+On a server-rendered page this is straightforward, but on a client-rendered React app you must remember to re-initialise the JS whenever you render new components.

 One option is to call the component's init function in a [`useEffect`](https://reactjs.org/docs/hooks-effect.html) hook after it renders.
 For example: